-Nationwide, 21% of participating SNAP households include a non-elderly disabled member.
+Roughly 10% of non-elderly SNAP participants are people with disabilities.
 See whether you may qualify under special eligibility rules.

-The average monthly SNAP benefit for a non-elderly disabled single-person household is $107.
-This can help you buy healthier food, and more of it.
+The average monthly SNAP benefit for a single, non-elderly person with a disability is $110.
+This can help you buy healthier food—and more of it.

-While more common among adults over the age of 65, disability affects people of all ages and walks of life—and its impacts on their overall health and financial security can be significant.
-According to the Centers for Disease Control and Prevention (CDC), for example, the 61 million American adults who live with disabilities are more likely to be obese, have diabetes, and suffer from heart disease than those who live without them.1 And as many as one in three disabled adults between the ages of 18-44 have unmet healthcare needs because of cost.
+Disability affects people of all ages and walks of life—and its impacts on their overall health and financial security can be significant.
+According to the Centers for Disease Control and Prevention (CDC), for example, the 61 million American adults who live with disabilities are more likely to be obese, have diabetes, and have heart disease than those who live without them.1 People with disabilities also face higher rates of food insecurity.2

-If you live with a disability—or if someone else in your household does—you may have first-hand experience with some of these challenges.
-You may also have wondered, “Do SSDI recipients get food stamps?”
+If you have a disability—or if someone else in your household does—you may have first-hand experience with some of these challenges.
+You may also be wondering, “Do SSDI recipients get food stamps?”
 Quite often, the answer is yes.

 What are the guidelines for the Supplemental Nutrition Assistance Program (SNAP)?

 Each year, the Supplemental Nutrition Assistance Program (SNAP) helps millions of families and adults across the U.S. buy the nutritious food they need to stay healthy on a budget.
 To be eligible and apply for SNAP benefits, you must meet specific resource and income limits that are set and managed by the state in which you live.

 Most SNAP guidelines apply to all households.
 However, the program also includes special eligibility rules for people with disabilities, regardless of age.

 This means it’s possible to qualify for and receive SNAP benefits while you also collect Social Security Disability Insurance (SSDI) and/or Supplemental Security Income (SSI) payments.